Fall Planting is Superior for Salvias

 Place a shovelful of a rich organic compost around Salvias for winter-feeding.
 To keep soil warm enough for the plants in U.S. Department of Agriculture Plant Hardiness Zones with freezing winter temperatures, mulch with a 2-inch layer of pine needles, straw or shredded leaves.
 However, do not pile mulch directly on Salvias that still have visible foliage.

-A good example is our wide variety of Salvia patens, also known as Gentian Sage.
-They range from the border plants less than 2 feet tall to Guanajuato Giant Gentian Sage, which can grow up to 4 feet tall with towering spikes of 3-inch-long, deep blue flowers.
-Here are some of the many favorite choices for autumn planting available at Flowers by the Sea.
+A good example is our wide variety of Salvia patens, such as Blue Angel Gentian Sage.
+They range from the border plants less than 2 feet tall to Guanajuato Giant Gentian Sage, which can grow up to 4 feet tall with towering spikes of deep blue flowers.
+Here are some other favorite choices for autumn planting available at Flowers by the Sea.

-As to our tallest Salvias brightening the home landscape, two evergreen examples are Karwinkski's Sage (S. karwinski 'Red Form') and Giant Karwinski's Sage (S. karwinski 'Ted's 18 Footer').
+- Giant Karwinski's Sage (Salvia karwinskii 'Ted's 18 Footer').
+As to our tallest Salvias brightening the home landscape, this evergreen is a towering example.
 Plant one this fall in Zones 8 to 11, and you may find yourself daydreaming about colorful tall tales to come.

 We're always here to answer your questions.
 Please contact us whenever you need information about our plants and Salvia gardening.